trdroid/Scala-Examples/Concepts/Object-Orientation/Constructors/README.md

 defined class Person
 ```

-For the class "Person" defined above, the following accessor methods are generated depending on how the member fields are declared in
-the constructor parameter list.
+For the class "Person" defined above, the following accessor, mutator methods are generated depending on how the member fields are declared in the constructor parameter list.

-* a getter method for "name", as it is declared with *val*, which implies a *read-only* (an immutable) member field
+* a getter (an accessor) method for "name", as it is declared with *val*, which implies a *read-only* (an immutable) member field
-* both getter and setter methods for "address", as it is declared with *var*, which implies a *read & write* (a mutable) member field
+* both getter (an accessor) and setter (a mutator) methods for "address", as it is declared with *var*, which implies a *read & write* (a mutable) member field

 This can be verified by decompiling the class